What Is a Fake Taxi? How to Spot & Avoid Unlicensed Cabs

 Councils are cracking down on unlicensed operators.

-Regular enforcement operations specifically target fake taxi hotspots like airports and nightlife districts.
+Regular enforcement operations specifically target unlicensed taxi hotspots like airports and nightlife districts.
 Penalties are becoming more severe, with vehicle seizure and prosecution now standard.
 The message is clear: the risks of operating fake taxis are no longer worth the rewards.

 Your Action Plan for Safe Taxi Travel